-The body of the class begins with opening curly bracket "{" and ends with closing one – "}".
+The body of the class begins with an opening curly bracket "{" and ends with a closing one – "}".
 The class always should have a body.

 Class Naming Convention

-Equal to the methods, for creation of the class names there are the following common standards:
+Like for the methods, class naming follows common standards:

-The names of the classes begin with capital letter, and the rest of the letters are lower case.
-If the name of the class consists of several words, every word begins with capital letter, without separator to be used.
+The names of the classes begin with a capital letter and the rest of the letters are lower case.
+If the name of the class consists of several words, each word begins with a capital letter, without using a separator.
 This is the well-known PascalCase convention.

-For name of the classes nouns are usually used.
+Nouns are usually used for names of the classes.

-It is recommended the name of the class to be in English language.
+It is recommended that the name of the class is in English.

-Here are some example class names, which are following the guidelines:
+Here are some example of class names, which are following the guidelines: